Insights Payroll

 - What exactly is the SIF file in UAE payroll?

 - The Salary Information File, or SIF, is the text file you submit to the UAE Wage Protection System to pay your people.
-It's plain text, usually with a .sif extension, and it carries three record types in a set order — an Employer Detail Record (EDR) that opens the file, one Salary or Employee Detail Record (SCR) for each person paid this cycle, and an optional trailer with sub-totals.
+It's plain text, usually with a.sif extension, and it carries three record types in a set order — a Salary Control Record (SCR) that opens the file, one Employee Detail Record (EDR) for each person paid this cycle, and an optional trailer with sub-totals.
 Every field has a fixed character length and a fixed data type.
 The agent bank validates the whole thing before it goes to the Central Bank for routing to employee accounts, which is exactly why a single misplaced character can bounce the lot.

 - Who can actually submit a SIF file to WPS?